 - It is most helpful when units create plans to address areas of the Systems Portfolio identified as needing improvement.
 The areas are listed in the AQIP Systems Appraisal.

 - Submit reports via NMU SHARE (http://share.nmu.edu) using your NMU userid/password.
 Select the Outcomes Assessment Service Depts link.
-The deadline is July 1.
+Reports and Plans may also be submitted to Judith Puncochar at email@example.com.